-15. Plaintiff Victor Ashe is a resident of and registered voter in Knox County, Tennessee.
+18. Plaintiff Victor Ashe is a resident of and registered voter in Knox County, Tennessee.
 He has voted in federal, state, and local elections, including in primary elections, in the past and intends to continue to do so in the future.
 Mr. Ashe is a lifelong Republican voter; he has served as a Republican Tennessee State Representative and State Senator, the Mayor of Knoxville, Tennessee, and Ambassador to Poland; and he ran as the Republican nominee for United States Senate in 1984.
-Mr. Ashe currently writes a weekly op-ed column for The Knoxville News-

-Sentinel in which he regularly criticizes former President Trump and other Tennessee Republicans, such as Representative Tim Burchett, whom he publicly chastised recently for his vote to remove then-Speaker of the House Kevin McCarthy.
-Mr. Ashe also regularly and forcefully criticizes Republicans who refused to certify the results of the 2020 election and who have not condemned the actions of January 6, 2021.
-As a result, Mr. Ashe reasonably fears that the people in control of today's Tennessee Republican Party may not consider him a bona fide member affiliated with the party and could seek to prosecute him if he votes in the next primary election.
+Mr. Ashe currently writes a weekly op-ed column for The Knoxville News-Sentinel in which he regularly criticizes former President Trump and elected Tennessee Republicans, including Representatives Tim Burchett and Mark Green.
+Mr. Ashe previously voted in the Tennessee Republican presidential primary March 5, 2024.
+As a result, Mr. Ashe reasonably fears that the people in control of today's Tennessee Republican Party may not consider him a bona fide member affiliated with the party and could seek to prosecute him both for his vote in March and if he votes in the next primary election.1